simontorres/goodman_user_manual/user_manual/using_pipeline.rst

 Adding new reference lamps
 **************************

-It is possible to add new lamps very easily you just need a raw lamp that meets the following specifications with respect to your science project:
+It is possible to add new lamps, you just need a raw lamp that meets the following specifications with respect to your science project:

    - Same instrument configuration or mode